Matters of Interest

 *MoI invites suggestions for subjects of interest to be researched.
 Email suggestions to firstname.lastname@example.org

-During each MoI, participants are invited to introduce themselves with a 10 word bio, followed by an hour of intense researching and uploading of articles, images, links, thoughts, notes etc. of the given subject of interest which will later be compiled and published by Big Shop Friday.
+During each MoI, contributors are invited to introduce themselves with a 10-word bio, followed by an hour of intense researching and uploading of articles, images, links, thoughts, notes etc. of the given subject of interest which will later be compiled and published by Big Shop Friday.

-Once the current lockdown period has been lifted, Matters of Interest will move to face-to-face round tables hosted at Big Shop Friday.
+Once the current lockdown period has been lifted, Matters of Interest will take a blended approach to roundtables, with a mix of online and face-to-face meet ups at Big Shop Friday.